International students

 Student visa application fees

-The amount charged for the student visa application is dependant on which visa you are applying for.
+The amount charged for the student visa application is dependent on the type of visa.
 Please refer to the website of the Department of Home Affairs for visa information.

 Applying for a student visa